yourjelly/odoo/addons/wowl/doc/developing_guide.md

 files (in `src/` and in `tests/`) and use that as a starting point, then bundle all their dependencies.

-So, they are detected automatically, but a file need to be imported somewhere to be present in the final `app.js` or `app_test.js`.
+So, they are detected automatically, but a file needs to be imported somewhere to be present in the final `app.js` or `app_test.js`.

 ## Styles

 Styles are handled in an unusual way for Odoo: there is a new `style` key in the manifest, that works like the `owl_qweb` key for templates.
-This key describes a list of files or folder.
-Then, each `scss` files that can be found is added in a dynamic asset bundle.
+This key describes a list of files or folders.
+Then, each `scss` file that can be found is added in a dynamic asset bundle.

 The main benefit is that we don't have to manually add all these scss files each